mn416/array-analysis-examples/README.md

   Loop i: conflicts
   Loop j: conflict free
 ```

+All of the examples discussed up to now contain one or more parallelisable
+loops that existing analysis in PSyclone does not parallelise.

 Finally, [beware.f90](examples/beware.f90) contains some examples that
 illustrate bugs in the existing `DepdendencyTools` analysis.
 These have been